OpenEvalProject/evals/manuscripts/elife-52612/v2/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/52612/elife-52612-fig2-v2.jpg)

-**Figure 2.:** App allele contains the humanizing and protective mutations, which reduces β-processing and increases α-processing of APP.pWestern blot (WB) analysis of brain lysate isolated from App, w/wApp, δ7/δ7App, h/hApp, and s/sApp rats with: (p/pA) Y188, an antibody that detects mAPP, imAPP, αCTF, and βCTF.
-Specific APP signals are detected from all animals except the App rats); (δ7/δ7B) M3.2, a mouse monoclonal antibody that detects only rat WT APP and βCTF; (C) 6E10, a mouse monoclonal antibody that detects only APP and βCTF carrying the humanizing mutations.
-(D) WB analysis with anti-sAPPα and anti-sAPPβ-WT (absent in App controls, *=non specific signal). (δ7/δ7E–K) Quantification of APP metabolites in App and h/hApp rats normalized to GAPDH; APP levels as detected by either 6E10 (p/pE) or Y188 (F); βCTF levels as detected by either 6E10 (G) or Y188 (H); αCTF levels as detected by Y188 (I); βCTF/αCTF ratio as measured by either 6E10-βCTF (J) or Y188-βCTF (K) quantitation values.
+**Figure 2.:** Western blot (WB) analysis of brain lysate isolated from Appw/w, Appδ7/δ7, Apph/h, Apps/s, and Appp/p rats with: (A) Y188, an antibody that detects mAPP, imAPP, αCTF, and βCTF.
+Specific APP signals are detected from all animals except the Appδ7/δ7 rats); (B) M3.2, a mouse monoclonal antibody that detects only rat WT APP and βCTF; (C) 6E10, a mouse monoclonal antibody that detects only APP and βCTF carrying the humanizing mutations.
+(D) WB analysis with anti-sAPPα and anti-sAPPβ-WT (absent in Appδ7/δ7 controls, *=non specific signal).
+(E–K) Quantification of APP metabolites in Apph/h and Appp/p rats normalized to GAPDH; APP levels as detected by either 6E10 (E) or Y188 (F); βCTF levels as detected by either 6E10 (G) or Y188 (H); αCTF levels as detected by Y188 (I); βCTF/αCTF ratio as measured by either 6E10-βCTF (J) or Y188-βCTF (K) quantitation values.
 Quantification of sAPPβ (L) and sAPPα (M) WB levels.
-(N) Aβ40 levels in App and h/hApp samples measured by Wako ELISA.
+(N) Aβ40 levels in Apph/h and Appp/p samples measured by Wako ELISA.
 Overexposed WBs are provided in panels A-B to show CTF levels clearly.
 Quantitations were performed on non-saturated exposures.
 Data are represented as mean ± SEM.
 Statistical analyses are by unpaired student’s t-test (*p<0.05; **p<0.01; ***p<0.001; ****p<0.0001).
 Animals were analyzed at p21.
-We used the following male and female animals: 2E, F, G, H, I, J, K, N; p/pApp, 2 males and 2 females; h/hApp, 2 males and 2 females: 2L and 2M; p/pApp, 3 males and 2 females; h/hApp, 3 males and 2 females.p/pFigure 2—source data 1.Figure 2E,F,G,H,I,J,K,L,M.
+We used the following male and female animals: 2E, F, G, H, I, J, K, N; Apph/h, 2 males and 2 females; Appp/p, 2 males and 2 females: 2L and 2M; Apph/h, 3 males and 2 females; Appp/p, 3 males and 2 females.

 Next, we used an antibody raised against the COOH-terminus of human sAPPβ and an antibody raised against the COOH-terminus of sAPPα to perform WB analysis on soluble brain fractions. sAPPβ was significantly lower in Appp/p as compared to Apph/h brains (Figure 2D, upper panel: quantification in Figure 2L -P = 0.0014).
 In contrast, sAPPα was significantly higher in Appp/p as compared to Apph/h brains (Figure 2D, lower panel: quantification in Figure 2M -P = 0.0001).
 These findings support the notion that the APPp mutant expressed by the Appp allele is cleaved more efficiently by α-secretase and less efficiently by β-secretase, just like the human counterpart.